-Your administrator configures and manages the Novell Archive and Version Services for files stored on Novell Storage Services[TM] (NSS) volumes on an OES 2 Linux or NetWare 6.5 SP 5 or later server.
+Your administrator configures and manages the Novell Archive and Version Services for files stored on Novell Storage Services (NSS) volumes on a OES 11 SP3 server.
 To take advantage of this service, it is important to understand several key concepts.